Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

 How will you find out if we approved your site?

-We will also send you information on how to post job positions on the Health Workforce Connector.
+We will send you information on how to post job positions on the Health Workforce Connector.

 Yes, with the exception of eligible auto-approved NHSC sites.

-If we approve your application, it is valid for three years from the date of its approval.
+If we approve your application, it is valid for three years from the date we approve it.

-However, you must ensure that the site remains in a HPSA and continues to meet the NHSC eligibility requirements and qualification factors.
+However, your site must remain in a HPSA.
+And, it must continue to meet the NHSC eligibility requirements and qualification factors throughout the approval period.